Why Your Android Battery is Draining and How to Fix It

 When it comes to your phone’s display, the last battery-saving technique to try is to adjust your Android’s sleep settings.
 Lowering the timer on when your phone goes to sleep will keep your phone alive on a single charge much longer.
 The sleep setting is how long your phone stays “awake” after it has been inactive.
 This time can last up to a few minutes or as short as 15 seconds.
 To change how long your phone stays awake, go to Settings > Display > Advanced > Sleep.
 Remember, for battery life, the shorter the timer the better.

-In addition to checking your battery usage and adjusting your display setting, the third thing to try to save the life of your battery is to manage your GPS and location settings.
+In addition to checking your battery usage and adjusting your display setting, to save the life of your battery you should also try to manage your GPS and location settings.
 You may have noticed before how quickly your battery drains when you’re using Google Maps or Waze.
 That’s because your phone is constantly checking and updating your location and syncing it with the app to give you updated information.
 This takes a lot of power.

 Some apps even use location services when they’re only running in the background.
 Disabling location services for these apps will help your battery life and boost your privacy.
 You won’t be able to turn off location services for your applications with just one swipe.
 Instead, you’ll need to check apps individually by going to Settings > Apps & Notifications > App Permissions > Locations.
 Here you can see and adjust which apps have location service permissions.

-It’s a little inconvenient, but if you’re really all about that #batterylife, you can also disable Wi-Fi and Bluetooth scanning.
+It’s a little inconvenient, and it won’t make a huge difference– but if you’re really all about that #batterylife, you can also disable Wi-Fi and Bluetooth scanning.
 To do so, go to Settings > Security & Location > Advanced > Scanning, and tap to disable “Wi-Fi and Bluetooth Scanning.”
 Your phone is constantly on the lookout for Wi-Fi networks and Bluetooth devices to connect to.
-Turning this ability off means that you’ll have to connect manually when you want to join a network or bluetooth device.
-But because your phone won’t have to work overtime to search for new connections every few seconds, you’ll save a lot on battery power.
+Turning this ability off means that you’ll have to connect manually when you want to join a network or Bluetooth device.
+But because your phone won’t have to work overtime to search for new connections every few seconds, you’ll save a little battery power.

 Even with all these tricks, a battery charge doesn’t hold forever.
 When you’re getting into the red, there’s one last thing to try, and that is enabling “Power Save” mode.
 Going into power save mode causes your phone to automatically adjust and turn off or minimize certain auxiliary functions.
 You can also change your settings so that your phone enters power save mode earlier.